Economists Forecast Stephen Moore Wouldn't Be Good For Fed Post

 "That kind of factual error is just unacceptable," Pepper said.
 "While he was the so-called top economist at Heritage, we decided we were finished with him."

 Even conservative economists who might share Moore's policy preferences have spoken out against his nomination.
-Harvard University economist Greg Mankiw, who advised then President George W. Bush, wrote that Moore doesn't have the "intellectual gravitas" for an important job like the Fed.
+Harvard University economist Greg Mankiw, who advised then-President George W. Bush, wrote that Moore doesn't have the "intellectual gravitas" for an important job like the Fed.

-Professional economists don't have a vote on Moore's nomination though.
-Senators do.
-And so far no Republican senator has spoken out in opposition.